 1:30pm Afternoon Session

-- Crafting Community: Creating Successful Spaces through Art and Activation: San Francisco's public spaces belong to all of us, but all too often these spaces feel as though they're shaped by forces beyond our control.
+- Crafting Community: Creating Successful Spaces through Art and Activation: *Session at capacity, registration closed* San Francisco's public spaces belong to all of us, but all too often these spaces feel as though they're shaped by forces beyond our control.
 Making these spaces reflect the character and culture of the surrounding community is the goal of elected officials, community groups and local nonprofits—so how can we accomplish that?
 Join us for an animated discussion with activists and experts about how you can use art and activity to engage your neighbors to create spaces that truly belong to everyone.
 Read more

 - Storytelling to Inspire Giving: Ignite curiosity about your project through effective storytelling and help create a culture of fundraising in your community.
 Learn best practices for sharing that will make a difference with your community.
 You will leave with practical tips for sharing their mission through stories including how to fundraise to build, program and maintain your project.
 Read more